HenryAgu/Novabuy/README.md

 ## Assets & Branding
 - Images and icons reside in `public/` and `public/images/`.
 - Payment logos (Visa, MasterCard, PayPal, Paystack) are used in checkout UI.

-## Roadmap (Ideas)
-- Order history and receipts
-- Inventory management and stock levels
-- Reviews and ratings
-- Address book and delivery tracking

-## Contributing
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feat/your-feature`
-3. Commit changes: `git commit -m "feat: add your feature"`
-4. Push: `git push origin feat/your-feature`
-5. Open a Pull Request

-## License
-This project is proprietary to the NovaBuy team unless otherwise stated.
-Reach out to the maintainers for usage terms.